Contact Information

 Kevin Lee Sun is Assistant Professor of Piano at Duquesne University in Pittsburgh.
 With “probing seriousness” (Performing Arts Monterey Bay) and “a stunningly beautiful palette of colors” (Peninsula Reviews), Sun interprets music old and new.
 In 2011, he won the Silver Medal at the Virginia Waring International Piano Competition in California for his performances of the classical canon.
 In 2021, for his visionary programming of 20th-century music, he was the sole pianist to be named Finalist of the Berlin Prize for Young Artists in Germany.

 Setting Sun apart from other classical pianists is his research acumen.
-A native of Sacramento, California, Sun earned his B.A.S. in biology and classics at Stanford University, then his M.M. in piano at the San Francisco Conservatory of Music, where he served as Piano Department Assistant.
-In the subsequent three years, he was a Stanford Medical School student.
+Sun earned his B.A.S. in biology and classics at Stanford University, then his M.M. in piano at the San Francisco Conservatory of Music, where he served as Piano Department Assistant.
+In the subsequent three years, he was a Stanford Medical School student; three years after that, he earned his D.M.A. at the Eastman School of Music.
 With his diverse educational background, Sun has co-authored numerous peer-reviewed journal articles of original research in the fields of psychiatry, student mentorship, and Platonic philosophy.

-Sun began his piano studies in Sacramento with Sylvia and Tien Hsieh, who fostered his musical talent.
-He later studied with Lorna Peters at Sacramento State, Sharon Mann at SFCM, Alexander Kobrin at Eastman, and Thomas Schultz at Stanford.
+A native of Sacramento, California, Sun began his piano studies in Sacramento with Sylvia and Tien Hsieh, who fostered his musical talent.
+He later studied with Lorna Peters at Sacramento State, Sharon Mann at the San Francisco Conservatory of Music, Alexander Kobrin at the Eastman School of Music, and Thomas Schultz at Stanford University.

 Education